idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 - Chrome: Whoa, you should only be at 10, 11,12,13.
 - Chrome: (ALERT - HACKER in Play).

+### The solution

+Update DNS record to 10,11,12,13, and then everything started working correctly.

 ## Explain like I'm software engineer

 ### The root cause.

-The DNS A records should have been configured to 110, 111, 112 and 113, but were actually 110,\*_11_, 112, 113.
+The DNS A records should have been configured to 110, 111, 112 and 113, but were actually 110, **11**, 112, 113.
 As a result, GitHub thought the website was configured incorrectly and would not issue a new certificate, and as a result the old certificate expired.

 ### The fix